BonoboPLC/lojjo_wiki/administration/games/raffle.md

 Using the slider, you can easily  determine how much should be available for the prize pool budget and how much will be charges as Gross Fees.

-In the example above 1,000 tickets are available for sale @ $20 each with $12 going to the prize pool and $8 being charged as fees.
+In the example below only 1,000 tickets are available for sale @ $20 each with $12 going to the prize pool and $8 being charged as fees.

 Therefore $12,000 would available to be spent on prizes and $8,000 would be earned as Gross Profit if all 1,000 tickets were sold.